iolag/UPD_study/README.md

 ### CheXpert

-To download CheXpert you must first register at https://stanfordmlgroup.github.io/competitions/chexpert/.
-After you receive the subscription confirmation e-mail, download the downsampled version (~11G) and extract the CheXpert-v1.0-small folder in data/datasets/CXR.
-No other steps are required and all splits are provided.
+~To download CheXpert you must first register at https://stanfordmlgroup.github.io/competitions/chexpert/.
+After you receive the subscription confirmation e-mail, download the downsampled version (11G) and extract the CheXpert-v1.0-small folder in data/datasets/CXR.
+No other steps are required and all splits are provided.~

+#### Update 12/12/23

+It seems that the small version of the dataset isn't available from the official source anymore.
+You can find it in [Kaggle](https://www.kaggle.com/datasets/ssttff/chexpertv10small).

 ### DDR